 Through the dark halls of companies worldwide, there is one word whispered with reverence, its true meaning shrouded in mystery – blockchain.
 There is not a single business left standing that hasn’t succumbed to the temptation of blockchain, its alluring promises of security and decentralization like a siren song that steals technical minds from other areas.

+We’re being overly dramatic, of course, but that’s on purpose.
+It’s simply us trying to match the tone with which blockchain adoption is being discussed these days.
+Spoken of as some kind of wonder, prophesied to save enterprises on the brink of total failure, the process is idolized way too often.
 Today, we’ll try to bring it back down to Earth and talk about blockchain adoption with a clear head.
 What makes it viable, when should you do it, and what even is it?
 That’s what we aim to answer.

 “Everything will be tokenized and connected by a blockchain one day” – Fred Ehrsam